 Every individual must wear their ID card on a lanyard and swipe their card when passing through doorways.
 Staff and students must not follow another student or staff member to pass through open doors.
 We know this can be hard to remember when in a hurry, but failing to do so jeopardises our ability to track and trace people who might need to self-isolate.

 If you do not bring your ID card you will be refused entry to the building and asked to return home to your student accommodation.
 In an emergency our Tavistock Place main-reception may be able to provide a temporary replacement card, costing you £5.
 This is a solution reserved for rare circumstances and offered at the college's discretion, so we encourage you to bring your ID card every time you come and go to the college campus.
 Please pick up a new lanyard at Reception if you have lost the one given to you when you registered as a student.

 For your safety, the ID cards of any students or staff known to test positive, have symptoms of COVID-19 or who must self isolate will be temporarily deactivated to block access to the campus until their period of self-isolation is complete and/or negative test results have been shared with firstname.lastname@example.org.

-All areas within the college have been set out to enable us all to maintain 2 metres distance, and your timetables have been developed based upon the total safe numbers of staff and students (room capacities) for each studio and study space.
-However, at times it will be unavoidable that social distancing will reduce to between 1 metre and 2 metres, such as when passing through corridors.
-Current government guidance advises we keep 2 metres away from each other as a precaution, or 1 metre away when you can reduce the risk by taking other precautions.
+All areas within the college have been set out to enable us to maintain two-metre distances apart, and your timetables have been developed based upon the total safe numbers of staff and students (room capacities) for each studio and study space.
+However, at times it will be unavoidable that social distancing will reduce to between one metre and two metres, such as when passing through corridors.
+Current government guidance advises we keep two metres away from each other as a precaution, or one metre away when you can reduce the risk by taking other precautions.